teknomunk/libipfs/README.md

 # Documentation

-There is almost no comments and no documentation.
+There are almost no comments and no documentation.
 Hopefully this changes in the future.